As a developer you must have heard a lot about tests. Tests help to avoid a lot of bugs and edge cases that otherwise you would never thought of.

 - System tests

-This article will focus on E2E testing.
+This article will focus on GraphQL E2E tests.
 E2E tests are conducted by a robot, that is mimicking user's interactions with the app.
 In my React Native application, I use Detox for testing selected user paths.
 Detox is a library that lets us prepare Gray Box tests.

 What is Gray Box testing?